What we’re about

 Membership Fee

-Participating members are required to contribute an annual (January – December) fee of $8.00; you are allowed to bring one guest for free to each event.
+Members must pay an annual fee of $8.00 for the period from January to December and are allowed to bring two guests to each event for free.
 This is to help cover Meetup’s annual subscription fee.

 To cultivate a group of real people with a common love of the outdoors, we encourage respect and transparency toward other members.